Monirehrad/Statistics-in-Data-Science-Notebooks/README.md

 ---

-# Technologies Used

-- Python
-- Jupyter Notebook
-- NumPy
-- Pandas
-- Matplotlib
-- SciPy
-- scikit-learn

----

 # Repository Structure

 Each chapter has its own folder containing:
-- the chapter notebook,
+- the chapter Python and R notebooks,
 - and a short README description.

 ---